 Elevation: 10,777 ft

-Climbing and access information for this peak is found on pages 221 and 222.
+Climbing and access information for this peak is on Pages 221-222 of the book.

-I climbed this route on 8/31/16 starting with the North Ridge Route and Iron Basin Trail, (A)(2)(a.1.1.1) or (A)(5)(c).
-I took the Slate Creek side approach, (A)(5)(c).
-The Slate Creek Trail takes you to Ocalkens Lake.
-Here, pick up the Iron Basin Trail.
-This trail is unmarked and a little difficult to find, but it leads to Iron Basin Pass (and then down into Iron Basin).
-You basically ascend WCP-7 from Iron Basin Pass.
+I climbed this route by starting with the North Ridge Route and Iron Basin Trail [(A)(2)(a.1.1.1) on Page 229 or (A)(5)(c) on Page 230].
+I chose the Slate Creek approach [(A)(5)(c)].
+The Slate Creek Trail takes you to O’Caulkens Lake.
+At the lake, pick up the Iron Basin Trail.
+This trail is unmarked and a bit difficult to find, but it leads up over Iron Basin Pass and down into Iron Basin.
+You ascend WCP-7 from Iron Basin Pass.

 I descended the South Ridge of WCP-7 as part of a ridge traverse to WCP-8.
 Upon my return from WCP-8 (after diverting to climb Peak 10182, which is also known as Iron Basin Peak or White Cloud Pyramid), I climbed WCP-7’s South Ridge.
 The South Ridge is mostly Class 2 with a bit of Class 3 near the summit.

-The terrain is a combination of talus and scree, and the exposure on the east side of the ridge is fierce at times.
+The terrain is a combination of talus and scree, and the exposure on the East Side of the ridge is fierce at times.
 Avoid the exposure by staying on the ridge crest (which is not narrow) or just to the west of it.
-There are nice views of Ocalkens Lake and Bighorn Basin from this ridge.
+There are nice views of O’Caulkens Lake and Bighorn Basin from this ridge.